pranav-rn/Zolo/README.md

 # Zolo
-## 🧠 AI-Powered Mental Health Companion
+## 🧠 An AI-Powered Mental Health Companion

 ## 🌟 Overview
 This repository contains the implementation of an AI-powered mental health assistant designed to provide personalized support, guidance, and mental well-being resources.
 The system leverages Natural Language Processing (NLP) and Machine Learning (ML) to analyze user inputs and offer appropriate responses.